sarthak-saxena/JSBundleSize/README.md

 # JS bundle size
 Github action for computing javascript bundle size.
+It calculates & logs JavaScript bundle size on each pull request or commit (customisable).

+With the help of this action developers can now log & check the overall bundle size on commit basis & take necessary actions.
+This action gives gives complete transparency over the bundled size.

+Upcoming features:
+Fail check if bundle size exceeds a specific value.

+Stay tuned for more updates!

 ![How to use JSBundle Size action](https://i.imgur.com/koKtvty.gif)